K17: Time of the Apes

 Kid looks like Chaka from Land of the Lost.

-Land of the Lost was a Saturday morning children’s sci-fi series that ran from 1974 to 1976.
+Land of the Lost (NBC, 1974-1976) was a Saturday morning live-action children’s sci-fi series produced by Sid and Marty Krofft (who also gave us H.R.
+Pufnstuf).
 It was about the Marshall family (dad, son, and daughter) who went over a waterfall and into an alternate universe populated by dinosaurs and lizard-like Sleestaks.
 The show saw a short-lived reboot in 1991 and a film in 2009.
 Chaka was a child Pakuni—an ape-like humanoid that lived in the alternate universe with the Marshall family.

 Bring in King Kong.
 Kick some butt.